sLill/Windows-Grep/README.md

 <i>* See <a href="https://github.com/sLill/Windows-BudgetGrep/wiki/WindowsGrep.CommandFlags">documentation</a> for detailed command descriptions </i>

 <b>Command Order</b></br>
-Order of flags and search terms is flexible.
-The only requirement is that flags and their parameters be grouped together
+Order of flags and search terms is completely flexible.
+The only requirement is that parameters be given to flag types that expect them.
 <br/><i>ex. &nbsp;&nbsp; -f 'MyFile.txt' &nbsp; or &nbsp; --file='MyFile.txt'</i>

 <br/>